BaptisteBdn/docker-selfhosted-apps/README.md

-# docker-selfhosted-apps
+# Docker Selfhosted Apps

 Collection of selfhosted apps with docker only !
-Traefik, Bitwarden, OpenVPN with Pihole, Synapse with Elements, etc.
+Traefik, Vaultva, OpenVPN with Pihole, Synapse with Elements, etc.